 Christina Haley, from Florida, is Founding Partner at Connectiva Inc., a political finance firm based in Washington, D.C. which provides strategic finance consulting to House, Senate, and Party Committee campaigns.
 At Marymount Christina majored in Politics and in Economics.

 Borjana Sako, as a Politics major at Marymount, worked at the World Bank for the Europe and Central Asia Regional Procurement Office where she worked on various projects supporting the goals of improving the economic and infrastructural development of the region.
-After graduating she went to work as a Criminal Justice Senior Research Associate contractor for the U.S Department of Justice.
+After graduating she went to work as a Criminal Justice Senior Research Associate contractor for the U.S Department of Justice, and now works with the Department of Commerce.

 Leslie Siphers, from North Carolina, graduated with a major in Politics and a minor in History.
 As a student she interned at the AARP's office of Government Relations & Advocacy, and also worked for Governor Beverly Perdue, EMILY’s List in Washington DC, and the North Carolina Democratic Party.
 After graduating she went back to work for the AARP and is now a registered lobbyist.